streetpea/chiaki-ng/docs/updates/done.md

 4. Passes login passcode automatically instead of manually typing it in each time.

     !!!
 Note "If you have to enter a passcode (4 digit pin) every time you boot up your PlayStation to play, you have a login passcode.
-If not, this doesn't affect you"
+If not, this doesn't affect you."

         If you choose to not use the automation for whatever reason and have a PlayStation Login Passcode, you will need to do the following **every time** you launch `chiaki4deck` and login: